Editors don’t just edit books – an excellent editor can take your content marketing to the next level.

 Here are some different types of editing:

-- Line editing – this involves going through the text line by line to check style and word choice.
+Line editing – a line editor goes through the text line by line to check style and word choice.

-- Copy editing – editors performing this kind of editing check for grammatical and factual errors and ensure adherence to the style guide.
+Copy editing – a copy edit is when an editor checks for grammatical and factual errors and ensures adherence to the style guide.

-- Sensitivity editing – also known as diversity editing, this type of editing ensures that a piece aiming for diversity and inclusiveness is accurate and unoffensive.
+Sensitivity editing – also known as diversity editing, this type of editing ensures that a piece aiming for diversity and inclusiveness is accurate and inoffensive.

-- Developmental editing – a type of editing that is mainly done on books by editors who work alongside an author to refine their stories.
+Developmental editing – a developmental edit is mainly done on books by editors who work alongside an author to refine their stories.
 Developmental editors focus on characters, their relationships with each other, and the overall narrative.

 Two more things you’ll need to define are: